intel/intel-extension-for-transformers/examples/optimization/pytorch/huggingface/text-classification/orchestrate_optimizations/README.md

 This document is used to list steps of introducing [Prune Once For All](https://arxiv.org/abs/2111.05754) examples.

-the pattern lock pruning, distillation and quantization aware training are performed simultaneously on the fine tuned model from stage 1 to obtain the quantized model with the same sparsity pattern as the pre-trained sparse language model.
+The pattern lock pruning, distillation and quantization aware training are performed simultaneously on the pre-trained model to obtain the quantized model with the same sparsity pattern as the pre-trained sparse language model.
+ >**Note**: If you want to fine-tune the pre-trained model, you could change [conf_list](./run_glue.py#L691), remove the quantization_conf.

-The following example fine-tunes DistilBERT model of 90% sparsity on the sst-2 task through applying quantization aware-training, pattern lock pruning and distillation simultaneously.
+The following example fine-tunes the pre-trained [90% sparse DistillBERT](Intel/distilbert-base-uncased-sparse-90-unstructured-pruneofa) on the sst-2 task by applying quantization aware-training, pattern lock pruning and distillation simultaneously.

 ```
 python run_glue.py \